GK-Hynes/technical-documentation/content.md

 ### Relative Positioning

 Relative positioning places an element "relative" to its normal posiiton in the layout flow.
-By itself, `position: relative` won't make an change to where an element appears on the page.
+By itself, `position: relative` won't make any change to where an element appears on the page.
 It still occupies its normal place in the layout, just as if it was positioned statically.

 ![Screenshot of two divs positioned relative and fixed](https://res.cloudinary.com/gerhynes/image/upload/q_auto/v1546462467/relative-no-offsets_laxqai.png)